 This section is devoted to tables.
 It contains four tables and their descriptions.
-These tables summarize our and earlier results about certain classes of monoidal intervals.
+These tables summarize earlier results from the literature and our new results about certain classes of monoidal intervals.

-In Table 2 we collect the known finite monoidal intervals on $\{0, 1, 2\}$.
+In Table 2 we collect the known finite monoidal intervals on $\{0, 1, 2\}$ .
 This table is just an extract from Table 1 and we do not know whether is it complete or not.

-Table 3 gives us some basic facts about number of monoids and collapsing monoids on $\{0, 1, 2, 3\}$, and their numbers up to conjugation.
+Table 3 shows some basic facts about the number of monoids and collapsing monoids on $\{0, 1, 2, 3\}$ , and the number of these monoids up to conjugacy.

-Finally, Table 4 contains all collapsing transformation monoids on $\{0, 1, 2, 3\}$ with cardinalities up to 10.
-In this table 'CSPA' indicates that, so far, we can provide only direct computation that ensures the collapsing property of the monoid.
+Finally, Table 4 lists all collapsing transformation monoids M on $\{0, 1, 2, 3\}$ with $|M| \leq 10$ .
+In this table 'CSPA' indicates that, so far, we have only a computer check that ensures the collapsing property of the monoid.
 (CSPA is an abbreviation for 'CSP Attack'.)